1758 - Austrian invasion of Silesia

 On November 9, a large body of Austrians who had been some time employed in the blockade of Cosel (present-day Kedzierzyn-Kozle) raised it.

 On November 15, Frederick was back to Lauban where his infantry occupied the town while his cavalry cantoned in the surrounding villages along the Queiss River.
 His vanguard took position at Lichtenau.
-By that date, Prince Henri had marched towards Greifenberg, leaving Rebentisch at Landeshut with 8 bns and 10 sqns to oppose Kalnoky's Corps.
-Prince Henri left Zieten at Greifenberg with the rest of his corps to observe Loudon and resumed his advance with 15 sqns, making a junction with Frederick's Corps at Lauban.
+By that date, Prince Heinrich had marched towards Greifenberg, leaving Rebentisch at Landeshut with 8 bns and 10 sqns to oppose Kalnoky's Corps.
+Prince Heinrich left Zieten at Greifenberg with the rest of his corps to observe Loudon and resumed his advance with 15 sqns, making a junction with Frederick's Corps at Lauban.

 Loudon then evacuated Silesia and retired to Zittau in Saxony.